Dzzs/Projects/README.md

+# Introduction
+This is a central reposity for documetation around some of my home lab projects.

 ## Markdown Notes / PKM
 I found a self hosted browser based markdown note taking app that I wanted to start using and have access to from anywhere without exposing extra ports on my network.